 - 1a.
-When the grievance by a student, visitor or third-party alleges harassment related to a disability, other discrimination based on disability, retaliation, the failure to provide a reasonable accommodation, denial of an approved accommodation or service, or inaccessibility of a program or other college activity, the grievance should be filed with the director of counseling.
-The director of counseling, or designee, assesses the formal grievance and reviews all information necessary during an investigation to render a written determination to the grievant, accused and to any administrator whose authority is needed to carry out the proposed resolution.
-This includes providing the grievant and accused with an opportunity to submit evidence, including identifying witnesses and documents for the director of counseling's consideration as part of the investigation.
-The director of counseling, or designee, issues a letter of determination to the grievant and the accused of their findings within 30 days of the formal grievance.
-If extenuating circumstances cause a delay, the director of counseling notifies the grievant in writing of the delay along with an anticipated timeframe for issuance of the final letter of determination. - 1b.
-If the grievant disagrees with the determination given by the director of counseling, he or she can seek a reconsideration of the determination by the senior director of student development.
-The senior director of student development reviews the letter of determination offered by the director of counseling and all information necessary to render a written determination.
-If needed, the grievant can submit any additional information and / or documents as requested.
+When the grievance by a student, visitor or third-party alleges harassment related to a disability, other discrimination based on disability, retaliation, the failure to provide a reasonable accommodation, denial of an approved accommodation or service, or inaccessibility of a program or other college activity, the grievance should be filed with the academic and disabilities counselor.
+The academic and disabilities counselor, or designee, assesses the formal grievance and reviews all information necessary during an investigation to render a written determination to the grievant, accused and to any administrator whose authority is needed to carry out the proposed resolution.
+This includes providing the grievant and accused with an opportunity to submit evidence, including identifying witnesses and documents for the academic and disabilities counselor's consideration as part of the investigation.
+The academic and disabilities counselor, or designee, issues a letter of determination to the grievant and the accused of their findings within 30 days of the formal grievance.
+If extenuating circumstances cause a delay, the academic and disabilities counselor notifies the grievant in writing of the delay along with an anticipated timeframe for issuance of the final letter of determination. - 1b.
+If the grievant disagrees with the determination given by the academic and disabilities counselor, he or she can seek a reconsideration of the determination by the senior director of student development.
+The senior director of student development reviews the letter of determination offered by the academic and disabilities counselor and all information necessary to render a written determination.
+If needed, the grievant can submit any additional information and/or documents as requested.
 The senior director of student development issues a letter of determination within 15 days of receiving the request, supplies the grievant and relevant parties with a copy of the letter of determination, and takes any steps necessary to implement his or her decision, including but not limited to, providing a copy of the letter of determination to the appropriate college officials.
 The decision of the senior director of student development is final. - 2a.
-If the grievance is against the director of counseling, designee or another employee in the counseling office, the grievance should be filed with the senior director of student development.
+If the grievance is against the academic and disabilities counselor, designee or another employee in the counseling office, the grievance should be filed with the senior director of student development.
 The senior director of student development, or designee, assesses the formal grievance and reviews all information necessary during an investigation to render a written determination to the grievant, accused and to any administrator whose authority is needed to carry out the proposed resolution.
-This includes providing the grievant and the accused with an opportunity to submit evidence, including identifying witnesses and documents for the senior director of student development's consideration as part of the investigation.
-The senior director of student development issues a letter of determination within 30 days of receiving the grievance, supplies the grievant and relevant parties with a copy of the letter of determination, and takes any steps necessary to implement his or her decision, including but not limited to, providing a copy of the letter of determination to the appropriate college officials.
+This includes providing the grievant and the accused with an opportunity to submit evidence, including identifying witnesses and documents for the senior director of student development issues a letter of determination within 30 days of receiving the grievance, supplies the grievant and relevant parties with a copy of the letter of determination, and takes any steps necessary to implement his or her decision, including but not limited to, providing a copy of the letter of determination to the appropriate college officials.